hmslima/sambahsahehlper/README.md

 `pnc bahsa`

-For more informations, you can go to the "help" section of the program by using one of the command below:
+For more informations, you can go to the "help" section of the program by using one of the commands below:

 `hehlp`